Nirode Mazumdar: Style and legacy

 "My earliest memories are very visual.
-A palette, at eye level and close up, this lush substance, the smell of oil paint, the violence of different colours being mixed together at lighting speed, right in front of my eyes-entirely tactile and sensual.
+A palette, at eye level and close up, this lush substance, the smell of oil paint, the violence of different colours being mixed together at lightning speed, right in front of my eyes-entirely tactile and sensual.
 Yet, at one level it was a very normal, everyday thing, because that's your father and he works at home."